-- the information included in Management's Discussion and Analysis to be filed with the relevant Canadian Securities Commissions. - the information, other than the financial statements and the auditor's report thereon, included in a document likely to be entitled "2018 Annual Report".
+the information included in Management's Discussion and Analysis to be filed with the relevant Canadian Securities Commissions.

-Our opinion on the financial statements does not cover the other information and we do not and will not express any form of assurance conclusion thereon.
+Our opinion on the consolidated financial statements does not cover the other information and we do not and will not express any form of assurance conclusion thereon.

-In connection with our audit of the financial statements, our responsibility is to read the other information identified above and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.
+In connection with our audit of the consolidated financial statements, our responsibility is to read the other information identified above and, in doing so, consider whether the other information is materially inconsistent with the consolidated financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.

 We obtained the Management's Discussion and Analysis to be filed with the relevant Canadian Securities Commissions as at the date of this auditors' report.

 If, based on the work we have performed on this other information, we conclude that there is a material misstatement of this other information, we are required to report that fact in the auditors' report.
-We have nothing to report in this regard.

-Information, other than the financial statements and the auditors' report thereon, included in a document likely to be entitled "2018 Annual Report" is expected to be made available to us after the date of this auditors' report.
-If, based on the work we will perform on this other information, we conclude that there is a material misstatement of this other information, we are required to report that fact to those charged with governance.